mr157/workflows/readme.md

 ```

 ## Installing Image Resize
 This package requires that you have imageMagick and graphicsmagick installed using Brew.
 See above.
-Type the follwoing into the terminal window
+Type the following into the terminal window
 ```
 npm install --save-dev gulp-image-resize
 ```